2000 World Series: Aftermath

-Derek Jeter was the last active player involved in the 2000 World Series.
-He retired following the 2014 season.
-Some players, like Robin Ventura and Joe McEwing, currently work as coaches.
+Derek Jeter was the last active player involved in the 2000 World Series, as he retired following the 2014 season.
+However, Robin Ventura managed the White Sox from 2012 to 2016, and Joe McEwing operated in various coaching positions from 2008 to 2023, all but one year with the White Sox or their affiliates; he currently operates as special assistant to the President of Baseball Operations in the Cardinals organization.